dast1/healthcare-fraud/README.md

 The Institute of Medicine estimated that 30 percent of U.S. health spending (public and private) in 2009 — roughly `$750 billion — was wasted` on unnecessary services, excessive administrative costs, `fraud`, and other problems.
 And according to the 2016 Ernst and Young audit report of the US Department of Health and Human Services, HHS did not achieve an `improper payment rate` of less than `10 percent` for the Medicare Fee-for-Service and Medicaid programs. (sources: [Management Issue 5](https://oig.hhs.gov/reports-and-publications/top-challenges/2012/issue05.asp) and [2016 FY Audit Report](https://oig.hhs.gov/oas/reports/region17/171752000.asp))

-The primary motivation of this project is to explore the viability of using Machine Learning and Artificial Intelegence to detect potential fraud using publicly available data sources.
+The primary motivation of this project is to explore the viability of using Machine Learning and Artificial Intelligence to detect potential fraud using publicly available data sources.

 </div>